Ankitraghav000/Implementation-Journalfor-Git-Workflow-/README.md

 After cloning, the script prompts the user to create a file.
 If the user chooses to create one, the script asks for the filename and opens it in Visual Studio Code for editing.

 ```
+# Step 2: Ask to create a new file
 echo "Do you want to create a new file? (y/n)"
 read -r create_file
 if [ "$create_file" = "y" ]; then